California customers: Prop 65

-Mountain Rose Herbs is not required to and does not collect sales or use tax for the states listed below.
+Mountain Rose Herbs does not collect sales or use tax for the states listed below.
 A purchase may be subject to tax unless the purchase is exempt from taxation.
 These states require purchasers to report all purchases of tangible personal property which are not taxed by the retailer and to pay tax on those purchases unless specifically exempted under law.
 The tax forms and related instructions may be found on the website for each state’s Department of Revenue.